Nodens-/after-earth-mushclient-plugins/README.md

     ></trigger>

-PS this README is probably going to look like a mess because probably a lot of symbols need to be escaped in github README.md files. :P
+PS This README is probably going to look like a mess because probably a lot of symbols need to be escaped in github README.md files. :P